 Which Of The Performance Influencers Are Most Affecting Your Performance Now?

 Physical factors involve those things that create physical wellbeing.
 The way you treat your body directly influences how you feel, think and perform.
 In practical terms, the patterns of your breathing, the foods that you eat and when you eat them, the quantity and quality of your sleep, the degree to which you get intermittent recovery during the day, and the level of your fitness influence your physical energy and potential for high performance.

 Emotional factors are, simply, those things of or related to emotions.
 The way you think about, express, and manage emotions—in yourself and others—influences your energy and performance potential.
-As an AE, learning to be aware of, understand, express, and control your emotions, and being able to create the emotions that fuel your performance, is essential for creating the inner state associated with “being in the zone“.
+As a sales manager, learning to be aware of, understand, express, and control your emotions, and being able to create the emotions that fuel your performance, is essential for creating the inner state associated with “being in the zone“.

 Mental factors influencing your energy and your potential for high performance manifest in how much brainpower you have available at any given moment to complete the task at hand.
 It’s built on your ability to be present in the moment—to be alert, focused, and clear—in order to harness your mental faculties for decision-making, idea generation, and action.

 Spiritual factors are the intangible and immeasurable items that influence performance.
 These factors involve your sense of purpose for, and meaning in, all aspects of your life.
 Because they are at the heart of what motivates and inspires you, spiritual factors have a very strong influence on the energy that you bring to any particular task or activity.